PostHog/posthog.com/contents/blog/the-posthog-array-1-42-0.md

 You think that's it?
 Not by a long shot!
 Version 1.42 also adds hundreds of other improvements and fixes, including...

-- **Improvement:** Recordings don't show windows anymore if only 1 window was tracked.
+- **Improvement:** Recordings no longer show windows anymore if only 1 window was tracked.
-- **Improvement:** A next-up button for recordings (think just like Netflix's next episodes) to better signal recordings to autoplay
+- **Improvement:** We added a next-up button for recordings (just like Netflix's next episodes) to better signal recordings to autoplay.
-- **Improvement:** You now see a free-trial banner if you're on the free trial
+- **Improvement:** You now see a free trial banner if you're on the free trial.
-- **Improvement:** You can now choose if deleting a dashboard should also delete insights
+- **Improvement:** You can now choose if deleting a dashboard should also delete insights.
 - **Improvement:** We don't skip showing labels for alternate bars when breaking down insights.
-- **Improvement:** We now disable heatmap clicks when holding down shift
+- **Improvement:** We now disable heatmap clicks when holding down shift.
 - **Fix:** Secondary metrics in experiments now don't depend on the flag values being present for all steps, just like the primary metric.
 - **Fix:** Group pages were 404ing when they had a dot in the name.
 They don't anymore.